GabrielCastilloH/harbor/README.md

 - Message threshold is currently `30` (kept in sync on server and client).
 - A match can be frozen due to unmatch; in that state, the consent modal is suppressed.

+## Known Security Problems (not MVP to Fix)

+- When on the consent screen the channel is only client side forzen.
+This means on a jailbroken iPhone or Android device someone could send more messages on the channel if the like.
+However, on the actual app the modal will never be dismissed and it will always be client side frozen making it impossible for regular users to do this.
+Even if they do receive messages they will be hard to see through the modal and there's not much point to this hack lol.